About securing Splunk Web

 Working with multiple intermediate certificates

-Turn on encryption (https) with Splunk Web
+Turn on HTTPS encryption for Splunk Web with Splunk Web